Crime in Alabama: Abortion in Alabama

-Prison System in Alabama
+Prison system in Alabama

 History

 During the 19th century, Alabama was run by a county, without a state prison system.
-County officials such as Sheriff were the one of the only means of security.
+County officials such as Sheriffs were one of the only means of security.
 Alabama's first state prison, Wetumpka State Penitentiary, was established in 1839.

-Prison Crime
+Prison crime

 Prison killings and suicides are a common occurrence in U.S state prisons.
 In 2020, Alabama's prison homicide rate of 69 per 100,000 incarcerated persons was almost nine times that of the recent national average.